BFarkascode/SAMD21_SPI_SD_fatfs/README.md

 # SAMD21_SPI_SD_fatfs
 SD card driver on a SAMD21 using bare metal programming.
-Interfacing done with latest fatfs.bla
+Interfacing done with latest fatfs.bblablala

 ## General description
 As mentioned in my project for the SAMD21 bootmaster controller for my STM32 bootloader, I haven’t been to happy with the Arduino-based solution I have presented there beforehand.
 Yes, it was functional, but at the same time, the code was sketchy at best, with some strange behaviour (“black magic“) that I could not get around, no matter how much I tired.
 Thus, it was only a matter of time before I have put my nose to the grindstone and come up with a way to replace the SD library of Arduino with something home-made.
 This project is the result of that work.